Renault 5: Second generation (1984–1996)

 The second generation R5, marketed as the Renault 5 (or Supercinq, Superfive), launched in October 1984 — within 18 months of Ford, General Motors, Peugeot, Fiat and Nissan launching competitors in the supermini sector.
 Initially, It was only available with a three-door body, leading to a somewhat slow introduction.
 Right-hand drive models for the UK market were launched in January 1985.

 Although it closely resembled the first generation car, the bodyshell and platform were completely new (the platform was based on that of the bigger Renault 9 and 11 models); the styling was by Marcello Gandini.
 The new body was wider and longer with 20 percent more glass area, more interior space, and a lower drag coefficient of (0.35), as well as 57.4 mpgus at 90 km/h in the economy models.
 The most significant changes were the adoption of a transversely-mounted powertrain from the 9 and 11 and MacPherson strut front suspension.
-The five-door version arrived in May 1985.
+The five-door version arrived in May 1985, with a 60 mm extended wheelbase.